-In this model change occurs when management is stimulated by outside pressures.
+In this model, change occurs when management is stimulated by outside pressures.
 This motivates management to introduce change and then it follows a sequential course of action: pressure on top management, diagnosis of the problem, invention of a solution and reinforcement of new habits through positive results.

-Leavitt’s model is based on the premise that all systems – structure, people, technology and tasks - interact with one another so if there is pressure or change in one system it will have an effect on all the others.
+Also known as Leavitt's Diamond, Leavitt’s model is based on the premise that all systems – structure, people, technology and tasks - interact with one another so if there is pressure or change in one system it will have an effect on all the others.
 In essence, it means you can’t introduce change in one area without considering what the implications are for all other areas.

 Different models will suit different business and at different times.
 What works for one challenge you’re facing may not be suitable for another.
 For example, if you’re facing a technical problem this can be dealt with by a top-down approach – the use of analytical models and expertise will help resolve a technical issue and it has a definitive answer.
-The problem is identified, it is analysed, the solutions are found and they are implemented, much like Griener’s model.
+The problem is identified, it is analysed, the solutions are found and they are implemented, much like Greiner’s model.